 Frequently Asked Questions

 Please take some time to look through the following questions and answers.
-Most of these questions relate to those most frequently asked of the Student Development Office.
+Most of these questions relate to those most frequently asked of Student Life.
 If your questions are still not answered please contact us.

 Q. How do I change Residence Halls or rooms?

 If you need to make a housing change during a school break, contact Dawn Lahm, 417-626-1231, in Student Life.
 All other room reservations may be made through your RD.
 Room changes may be made through the Residence Directors during the first two weeks of classes.
 Following that time, a $50.00 fee, payable in advance in cash, is imposed for any room change.